prometheus/proposals/proposals/2025-03-25_otel_delta_temporality_support.md

 A con of this approach is that querying for all counter types or all delta series is less efficient - regex matchers like `__type__=~”(delta_counter|counter)” or `__type__=~”delta_.*”` would have to be used.
 However, this does not seem like a particularly necessary use case to optimise for.

-#### Alternatives
-##### New `__temporality__` label

-A new `__temporality__` label could be added instead.

-However, not all metric types should have a temporality (e.g. gauge).
-Having `delta_` as part of the type label enforces that only specific metric types can have temporality.
-Otherwise, additional label error checking would need to be done to make sure `__temporality__` is only added to specific types.

-##### Metric naming convention

-Have a convention for naming metrics e.g. appending `_delta_counter` to a metric name.
-This could make the temporality more obvious at query time.
-However, assuming the type and unit metadata proposal is implemented, having the temporality as part of a metadata label would be more consistent than having it in the metric name.

 ### Remote write

 Remote write support is a non-goal for the initial implementation to reduce its scope.
 However, the current design ends up partially supporting ingesting delta metrics via remote write.
 This is because a label will be added to indicate the temporality of the metric and used during querying, and therefore can be added by remote write.
 However, there is currently no equivalent to StartTimeUnixNano per sample in remote write.

 For the initial implementation, there should be a documented warning that deltas are not _properly_ supported with remote write yet.